 Lesson 17 – The Compound Effect

 Good habits compound.
 So do bad habits.
 If I take three spoons of sugar with my coffee each day, this compounds to a huge intake of sugar over 30 years.
 If I do 10 push-ups each day, this compound effect of will be evident after 30 years, as well.
-The compound effect is one of the explanations of scientists winning the nobel prize later in their life – the compound effect of the knowledge acquired over their lifetime takes effect and gives rise to discoveries.
+The compound effect is one of the explanations of scientists winning the Nobel prize later in their life – the compound effect of the knowledge acquired over their lifetime takes effect and gives rise to discoveries.
 Darren Hardy’s The Compound Effect is a life-changing read.
 James Clear’s Atomic Habits is a related read (and is a must-read in its own accord).

 Lesson 18 – Rapt: My Life is What I Choose to Pay Attention To

 Winnifred Gallagher had been diagnosed with an aggressive form of cancer.
 Instead of being crushed by this diagnosis as people generally do, she decided to focus on the positive in her life.
 This led her to research the science of attention, and this book, Rapt.
-Here are a beautiful gem from this book, that captures what the book is about, and is a remarkable life lesson: “If you could just stay focused on the right things, your life would stop feeling like a reaction to stuff that happens to you and become something that you create: not a series of accidents, but a work of art.”
+Here is a beautiful gem from this book, that captures what the book is about, and is a remarkable life lesson: “If you could just stay focused on the right things, your life would stop feeling like a reaction to stuff that happens to you and become something that you create: not a series of accidents, but a work of art.”

 Lesson 19 – Callous The Mind

 This is a lesson that resonated very well with me.
 David Goggins gives this lesson in Can’t Hurt Me.
-He had been abused emotionally by his father in his childhood, until his mother had decided to leave with her two children.
+He had been abused emotionally by his father in his childhood until his mother had decided to leave with her two children.
 After continuing to struggle with the traumas, he eventually decided to become a navy seal, pushed his body to the limits, eventually ran marathons and ultra-marathons, and outlines his story in his inspirational memoir.
 He advises “Callous your mind”, which means exposing yourself intentionally to discomfort and pain, which will lead to our doing things we never believed we could do.

 Lesson 20 – So Good They Can’t Ignore You

 This is a phrase attributed to actor Steve Martin, and is the title of a book authored by Cal Newport.
-One of the more popular advices is “Follow your passion”.
+One of the more popular pieces of advice is “Follow your passion”.
 Newport says that this may be potentially dangerous advice, where a person may go on a wild goose chase.
 Much more relevant is to become insanely good at what you do, regardless of what it may be, says Newport.
 Most of the people who are successful did not have a passion for their field, but put in phenomenal effort to become good, he says.
 If you have an area of passion, very good.
 If not, no problem.
 In either case, work extremely hard to get so good at that field, so that “they” can’t ignore you.
 This is very closely related to lesson 7 – “Deliberate Practice over Long Periods of Time is the Formula for Success”.

 Lesson 21 – Think Win-Win